Commercial model

 How the TM Xplore I communicates with your network, smart home devices, cloud services, and companion apps.

 The TM Xplore I by Techman Robot integrates 5 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of 167cm, a weight of Not officially disclosed, a top speed of 0.83 m/s, providing the foundation on which this technology stack operates.
+The physical platform features a height of 167cm, a top speed of 0.83 m/s, providing the foundation on which this technology stack operates.

 The perception layer is built on AI Vision Cameras, Inspection Cameras, Proximity Sensors.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.